mordechaiR/cc-solution/README.md

 through the bins, keeping track of the total number of counts in each bin, until at least half the total number of counts for the entire histogram is reached.
 At that point, we have effectively chosen the central element of the array of unique words per line, without having to have sorted it.
+(Some minor complications in the algorithm are implemented to account for even/odd count sizes.)

-The histogram based algorithm is essentially constant time complexity, with a number of operations proportional to the maximum number of unique words found in the document.
+The histogram based algorithm is essentially constant time complexity, with a number of operations proportional to the maximum number of unique words (per line) in the document.
 I assume there are no more than 100 unique words per line.
-Thus, the median finding algorithm is O(N) asymptotic time complexity.
+Thus, the median-finding algorithm is O(N) asymptotic time complexity.

 Lastly, I note that my implementation ignores null tweets (blank lines) and does